Autism Roadmap

 Lifeline.
 Lifesaver.
 Mentor.
 Friend.
 Safe space.
 These are just some of the ways families describe our Navigators.

 Our Navigators are parents who leverage their own personal experience, as well as insights from working with thousands of other families navigating similar paths to care for their children.
-While you will work with one dedicated Navigator, they are supported by a team of researchers, advocacy experts, and public benefits specialists who all thrive on finding solutions and opportunities for Undivided families.
+Each dedicated Navigator is supported by a team of researchers, advocacy experts, and public benefits specialists who all thrive on finding solutions and opportunities for Undivided families.

-After your free Kickstart period, you can pursue your customized roadmap on your own or sign up for a paid membership that provides access to a wealth of benefits, including your Navigator who will help you find your wins faster than you could do alone.
+To experience this kind of 1:1 support for yourself, sign up for a Kickstart, a free 10-day period in which you’ll be paired with a dedicated Navigator who will work with you over two Zoom sessions and unlimited messaging.
+After your free Kickstart period, you can pursue your customized roadmap on your own or sign up for a paid membership that provides access to all the digital tools of the Undivided platform plus the guidance of your Navigator to help you find your wins faster than you could do alone.

 Related Resources

 If you’re looking for additional resources, we have you covered.
-Our editorial and resource teams work with interdisciplinary experts to bring our community a wealth of science-backed information and compassionate advice.
+Our editorial and research teams work with interdisciplinary experts to bring our community a wealth of science-backed information and compassionate advice.

 Here are some key resources related to supporting kids with autism.